JREAM/docker-course/readme.md

 ##Docker Network: Assign to Containers
 [(Back to Top)](#table-of-contents)

-Control how IP's are assigned to our containers.
+Control how IP's are assigned to our Containers.

 Class B network with subnet having large range of addresses, and tell the host only to assign IP's to containers from a subset range for that network.

 (About 190 IP's available)